 No. Dominion Financial loans are "interest only" with a balloon payment at the end of the 6 - 12 month term.
 This is very typical for all hard money loans.

 Dominion Financial lends based on the property's value once you’ve completed the repairs.
 In other words, we lend based on the After Repair Value (ARV).

 No. We believe in making the borrowing process as easy as possible.
 We are the most competitive lender in the country in terms of interest rate and points, but we also believe a borrower should have some amount of skin in the game.

 We do not believe in junk fees!
 So, no, you will not pay junk fees with a Dominion Financial loan.
-The only additional fee you will see on the HUD-1 from Dominion Financial is a $400.00 fee for our attorney to prepare the loan documents.
 With Dominion Financial, there are no appraisal or BPO fees.

 Lenders use junk fees to squeeze a little more out of each loan, and therefore out of your pocket.
 These fees are often hidden.
 In most cases, you don’t hear about junk-fees until you’re signing the HUD-1 at the closing table.
 Do not agree to pay these fees!
 Walk away from the loan!

-Junk fees are often listed as, “loan admin, loan doc evaluation, appraisal, doc prep fee, commitment fee, lender fee, reconveyance verification fee, tax service fee, processing fee, funding fee… etc.”
+Junk fees are often listed as, “loan admin, loan doc evaluation, appraisal, doc prep fee, commitment fee, lender fee, reconveyance verification fee, tax service fee, funding fee… etc.”